FAQ

 Care & Patina

-Handling, storage, and daily maintenance
+Handling, storage, and Wenwan walnut patina

-Hold the pair in your palm and roll them gently through your fingers with steady, light pressure.
+Hold the play walnut pair in your palm and roll them gently through your fingers with steady, light pressure.
 The goal is consistent contact, not force.
 Clean hands and regular handling matter more than long, aggressive sessions.

 Yes.
 In humid months, focus on ventilation and mildew prevention.
 In dry or cold weather, avoid extreme dryness and sudden temperature changes.
 The best routine is the one that matches your local climate.